configcat/js-unified-sdk/samples/node-customcache/README.md

 # Sample application using custom cache implementation

 This is a simple Node.js application to demonstrate how to use your cache implementation in ConfigCat.
-The `configcat-redis-cachejs` file shows how can you create simple adapter for redis cache.
+The `configcat-redis-cachejs` file shows how you can create a simple adapter for Redis cache.

-# Run web application on local machine
 ## Install dependencies

 ```
 npm i
 ```

+## Run web application on local machine

-### Setup redis
+### Setup Redis

-The easiest way to get a redis instance on your machine is a docker based solution.
+The easiest way to get a Redis instance on your machine is a Docker-based solution.

-1. Pull the latest redis docker images
+1. Pull the latest Docker image for Redis

 ```
 docker pull redis
 ```

-2. Run the contanier
+2. Run the container

 ```
 docker run --name container-redis -p 6379:6379 -d redis
 ```

-## Start console application
+### Start console application

 ```
 npm start